AMC Eagle: 1981

 Road tests by Gary Witzenburg in Popular Mechanics described the 1981 "Sport" model station wagon as "Snowbird Supreme" after driving it in Detroit's worst winter weather and noting the numerous improvements that were incorporated for the new model year building on the AMC Eagle's "soundness of design and originality of its concept."

 A road test by Car and Driver of the new Eagle SX/4 Sport reported that since it goes where most cars find impossible, it "doesn't require pavement to be fun."

+Marketing of the new SX/4 highlighted experiencing what lies beyond the sports car.
+The advertising was about how the car looked, and with the four-wheel-drive feature, AMC's objective was to establish a new market niche: the off-road sports car.
+Given AMC's meager advertising budget, most owners purchased them not as sports cars, but to allow them to go through mud and snow.
+Reviews in the early 2020s have described it as a "sporty crossover hatchback, built 25 years ahead of its time".
+The new model was yet another response to the "many times the odds were stacked against this bold, little automaker from Kenosha, Wisconsin, and how they just kept coming up with new attempts to do things in a novel way."
+The SX/4's design has been described as simply attractive and successful because it had no polarizing features.

-Production for the 1981 model year was: 5,603 Kammbacks, 17,340 Liftbacks, 2,378 two-door sedans, 1,737 four-door sedans, and 10,371 station wagons for a total of 37,429 units.
+Production for the 1981 model year was 5,603 Kammbacks, 17,340 Liftbacks, 2,378 two-door sedans, 1,737 four-door sedans, and 10,371 station wagons for a total of 37,429 units.

 1982

 New low-drag disc brakes were featured as standard equipment.
 A five-speed manual transmission joined the options list.
 The optional automatic transmission received wider gear ratios for better fuel economy.
 All received as standard equipment the "Select Drive" system that could be changed between all-wheel drive and two-wheel drive for a potential increase in fuel economy.
 The system put the front axle and prop shaft into the gas-saving freewheeling mode from the driver's seat.
 The Series 30 sedan was no longer available with the Sport package.

 Even with the choice of two wheelbase versions and five body styles, the most popular model was the wagon with 20,899 built out of total Eagle production of 37,923 for the 1982 model year.
 Production of the other available body designs were: 520 Kammbacks, 10,445 Liftbacks, 1,968 two-door sedans, and 4,091 four-door sedans.